Vampyr Prologue is merely the start of the game Vampyr.

 Except you’re not dead.
 Dead, dead, that is.

 In your skill tree, you’ll acquire Autophagy.
+It’ll be your main way of healing yourself by using the blood you’ve accumulated.
 After that, you can choose one Aggressive Skill: Claws, Bloodspear, or Shadow Mist.
-It doesn’t matter what you choose in the skills tab, as it all depends on the playstyle you’re looking for.
-I typically choose Claws.